“Am I too old to build muscle?”. You may be asking yourself this question. We certainly get asked this question a lot by our prospective clients.

 Eat the right way

 We’ve posted previously a more detailed scientific look at the right way to eat.
-That article contains a number of citations relating to the following points.
+That article contains several citations relating to the following points.

 Here’s the summary: